deividas-balysevas/RTB-House-S2S-GTM-SS/README.md

 RTB House AID Template
 This template can be used in the GTM Web Container to create a tag that will do the following:
 ● Set/get a local storage identifier: __rtbhouse.lid

 ● Set/get a first party cookie: __rtbh.aid

-● Collect site url and site referrer from the page (su / sr params) ● Fire an iframe multi tag with the following:
+● Collect site url and site referrer from the page (su / sr params)

+● Fire an iframe multi tag with the following:

 ○ aid tag

 ○ lid tag

 ○ su

 ○ sr

-Import
+Import:

-● Navigate to the Templates section of your GTM Web Container and select Tag Templates > New ● On the top right, open options and select Import
+● Navigate to the Templates section of your GTM Web Container and select Tag Templates > New

+● On the top right, open options and select Import

 ● Select the RTB House AID Template - Beta.tpl file, and hit Save.

-Configuration
+Configuration:

-● Create a new tag in your GTM container and choose RTB House AID Template - Beta ● Select the Tagging hash and Region provided by your RTB House representative ● Set a trigger to fire this tag at least once per session when a user first arrives on the website.
+● Create a new tag in your GTM container and choose RTB House AID Template - Beta

+● Select the Tagging hash and Region provided by your RTB House representative

+● Set a trigger to fire this tag at least once per session when a user first arrives on the website.
 Alternatively this tag can be fired on every page view.